HiringBranch/Security/responsible-disclosure.md

 # Responsible Disclosure Program

-At Hiring Branch, we prioritize the security of our systems and data.
+At HiringBranch, we prioritize the security of our systems and data.
 If you believe you have found a security vulnerability in our platform, we encourage you to let us know right away.
 We welcome and appreciate your help in responsibly disclosing any potential issues.

 ## Reporting a Vulnerability